 — Fatiha (@TOURMISS) April 14, 2025

-I was in attendance at the 2011 Masters when McIlroy headed into the final round of just a third Masters showing but for him to endure the hurt of a closing round 80 at drop to a share of 15th.
+A handful of years later, I was in attendance at the 2011 Masters when McIlroy headed into the final round of just his third Masters but only for him to endure the enormous hurt of a unceremonous closing round 80 and dropping to an eventual share of 15th.

-Around a month later, McIlroy brilliantly celebrated Father’s Day bringing the famed Congressional course to it’s knees to capture a maiden major championship at the 2011 US Open.
+Around a month later, McIlroy brilliantly celebrated Father’s Day with his father Gerry proudly in attendance, bringing the famed Congressional course to it’s knees to capture a maiden major championship at the 2011 US Open.

-Two year later in July 2014, McIlroy won his first Claret Jug with a wire to wire victory edging out Sergio Garcia and Rickie Fowler by two shots on a thrilling final day at Royal Liverpool Golf Course.
+Two year later in July 2014, McIlroy won the famed Claret Jug with his wire to wire victory, edging out Sergio Garcia and Rickie Fowler by two shots on a thrilling final day at the Royal Liverpool golf course.

-Then just two months on I recall the eeriness of being at Valhalla in suburban Louisville, Kentucky when McIlroy shone brightly for a fourth occasion in his career, emerging in the darkness to win a second Rodman Wanamaker trophy.
+A month on in mid-August there was the eeriness of being at Valhalla in suburban Louisville, Kentucky when McIlroy shone brightly for a fourth occasion in his career, emerging from the near darkness on that August 10th Sunday afternoon, to win a second Rodman Wanamaker trophy.

-Who would have thought as with stood in the near darkness that it would be a wait of 10 years, 8 months and 3 days till Sunday 13th April, 2025 till the sight of McIlroy extending out both arms and be fitted into an Augusta National members green jacket.
+Though who would have thought, as with stood there on August 10th, 2014 and in the city made famous by Mohamed Ali, it would be a wait of 10 years, 8 months and 3 days till Sunday 13th April, 2025 and the briliant sight of McIlroy gladly extending both arms outwards and be fitted into an Augusta National members green jacket.

-So, from the excitement that Sunday afternoon in St. Andrews over 17-years ago to the raw emotion of McIlroy capturing golf’s Grand Slam winning Masters on Sunday 13th April, 2025 it’s been some journey.
+What a professional career golfing it’s been from the excitement that Sunday afternoon in St. Andrews over 17-years ago, to the raw emotion earlier this year of McIlroy joining just four others in capturing golf’s Grand Slam.

 “It’s very difficult.
 I think I’ve carried that burden since August 2014.
 It’s nearly 11 years”, said McIlroy.